 These furniture tip-overs can cause a variety of injuries–head injuries, contusions, lacerations, and fractures – even death.
-These accidents are often preventable, and CPSC has created the Anchor It! campaign to educate caretakers about the danger of falling furniture.
+These incidents are often preventable, and CPSC has created the Anchor It! campaign to educate caretakers about the danger of falling furniture.
 Specifically, Anchor It! encourages consumers to buy sturdy furniture, secure top-heavy furniture and TVs, and purchase anti-tip hardware if it’s not included with the product.

 In August of 2016, KID and Shane’s Foundation collaborated to publish a report on this issue: Furniture Stability: A review of data and testing.
 As that report outlines, there is currently no mandatory federal standard for furniture stability, and even short furniture is at risk of tipping over.
 KID’s testing, in collaboration with Underwriter Laboratories (UL), demonstrated that the voluntary standard that is in place is inadequate for preventing tip-overs.
-Most accidents happen when a child climbs on furniture to reach a higher drawer or an object on top of the dresser.
+Most incidents happen when a child climbs on furniture to reach a higher drawer or an object on top of the dresser.
 Children between the ages of 2 and 5 are at the highest risk – their motor abilities allow them to navigate the home by themselves and their intellectual development makes them curious about objects that might be out of reach.

 In order to prevent these incidents, KID recommends: